Mattia-V01/Unplanned_Events_and_Delays_in_Public_Transport/README.md

-# Unplanned Events and Transport Delays Dashboard
+# Unplanned Events and Delays in Public Transport

 This application is an interactive dashboard designed to explore and visualize unplanned events and delay patterns in public transport across Switzerland.
 It combines **spatial and temporal analysis** using real-world data from SIRI SX (for unplanned service disruptions) and actual delay data (aggregated per 15-minute intervals).